 What Is the Ideal Level of Cyanuric Acid in My Pool?

-According to the World Health Organization, the levels of cyanuric acid in pool water should not exceed 100 mg/l or parts per million (ppm) in swimming pools where chlorinated isocyanurates are used.
+According to the World Health Organization, the levels of CYA or cyanuric acid (CYA) in pool water should not exceed 100 mg/l or parts per million (ppm) in pools where chlorinated isocyanurates are used.
 This number was arrived at after considering the fact that children are likely to swallow water from the pool as they swim.
-There has to be a limit, as kids can get sick after ingesting too much cyanuric acid.
+There has to be a limit, as kids can get sick after ingesting too much cyanuric acid (CYA).

-However, it is always better if you keep the cyanuric acid levels of your pool around 50 ppm.
-This isn’t just about the safety aspect but also the performance of chlorine inside your swimming pool.
-Too much cyanuric acid will reduce the effect of chlorine and cause algae and bacteria to grow in the water.
-Extra cyanuric acid doesn’t mean extra protection from the ultraviolet rays.
+However, it is always better if you avoided high levels, so try to keep the CYA or cyanuric acid levels of your pool around 50 ppm.
+This isn’t just about the safety aspect but also the performance of chlorine inside your pool.
+High levels of CYA or cyanuric acid will reduce the effect of chlorine and cause algae and bacteria to grow in the water.
+Extra CYA or cyanuric acid doesn’t mean extra protection from the ultraviolet rays.

-What Can Happen If There Is Too Much of It?
+What Can Happen If There Is High Cyanuric Acid in Pool?

-Too much of cyanuric acid can affect chlorine’s ability to sanitize the water in your swimming pool.
-This ability, referred to as oxidation reduction potential (ORP), is measured in millivolts and is important as it is an indication of how the free chlorine is working.
+Too much CYA or cyanuric acid can affect chlorine’s ability to sanitize the water.
+This ability referred to as oxidation-reduction potential (ORP), is measured in millivolts and is important as it is an indication of how the free chlorine is working.
 This ORP is reduced by cyanuric acid in any case but if you add too much of it, it will completely wipe out chlorine’s effectiveness.

 This means that you would have wasted your money on two separate chemicals without getting the benefit of either!

-You will need to strike a balance between free chlorine and cyanuric acid.
-It’s easy to add the chemical and once the right amount has been added, it won’t need to be added regularly as it remains at fairly consistent levels in your pool over time.
-The only way to reduce it is to dilute the water in the pool.
+You will need to strike a balance between free chlorine and CYA.
+It’s easy to add the chemical and once the right amount has been added, it won’t need to be added regularly as it remains at fairly consistent levels in the water over time.
+The only way to reduce CYA is to dilute the water.

-There is also another situation where high levels of cyanuric acid can be an issue.
-The levels will need to be lowered if your pool is contaminated with cryptosporidium, a parasite that causes respiratory and gastrointestinal illness.
+There is also another situation where high levels of CYA can be an issue.
+The levels will need to be lowered if the water is contaminated with cryptosporidium, a parasite that causes respiratory and gastrointestinal illnesses.
 Popularly known as crypto, it is usually introduced in pool water through feces and is very common in public pools.
-It is resistant to regular chlorine levels and can only be eradicated if cyanuric acid is reduced to below 15 ppm.
+It is resistant to regular chlorine levels and can only be eradicated if CYA is reduced to below 15 ppm.

 How Can I Lower Cyanuric Acid Levels?

-If you find that your stabilized chlorine is the problem, try switching to chlorine without cyanuric acid as this way you can control the amount of the latter in the pool.
+If you find that your stabilized chlorine is the problem, try switching to chlorine without CYA as this way you can control the amount of the latter in the pool.
 If the levels are even higher, dilution is the only option.
-Bring down the level of water in your pool and top it off with fresh water.
-If it is even higher, you’ll need to drain the pool and refill it completely.
+Bring down the level of water and top it off with fresh water.
+If it is even higher, you’ll need to drain it and refill it completely.

-The key to maintaining the right amount of cyanuric acid in your pool is to measure the chemicals on a regular basis.
-This will help you get the right water chemistry and a more hygienic swimming pool.
+The key to maintaining the right amount of CYA in your pool is to measure the chemicals on a regular basis with a test kit This will help you get the right water chemistry and a more hygienic pool.

 If you avoid measuring the chemicals regularly, you will not be able to maintain the right balance.
 This means setting up a pool maintenance schedule and sticking to it!
-Use test strips to check water chemistry every week to check the levels of pH, free chlorine and cyanuric acid amongst other chemicals.
+Use test strips to check water chemistry every week to check the levels of pH, free chlorine, and CYA among other chemicals.

-The ideal levels of free chlorine should be between 2 ppm and 8 ppm and if you are using cyanuric acid, try to keep free chlorine levels at 7.5% of the cyanuric acid level.
-This translates to a free chlorine level of between 3 ppm and 4 ppm if your pool has 50 ppm of cyanuric acid.
+The ideal levels of free chlorine should be between 2 ppm and 8 ppm and if you are using CYA, try to keep free chlorine levels at 7.5% of the CYA level.
+This translates to a free chlorine level of between 3 ppm and 4 ppm if your pool has 50 ppm of CYA.
 This should be able to keep algae away and effectively sanitize your swimming pool!

-If you check the chemistry of your water regularly and don’t receive too much rain, the levels of cyanuric acid in the pool shouldn’t change much over time!
+If you check the chemistry of your water regularly and don’t receive too much rain, the levels of CYA in the pool shouldn’t change much over time!

-Now that you know almost everything there is to know about cyanuric acid and swimming pools, here is your answer to the most frequently asked question – do I need to use cyanuric acid in my pool?
+Now that you know almost everything there is to know about CYA and swimming pools, here is your answer to the most frequently asked question – do I need to use CYA in my pool?
 There is only one answer to that.
-Yes, you should use cyanuric acid in your outdoor swimming pool.
+Yes, you should use CYA in your outdoor pool.
 Without the chemical, the chlorine will get damaged by sunlight and not do an effective job of cleaning the pool.
 Just keep an eye on the levels and make sure they don’t go above the recommended limits!
 Have a good pool season!